SHu010117/Virtual-TicTacToe/README.md

 # Virtual TicTacToe

 ## Overview
-System designed for the simple tic-tac-toe game intergrated with ML which webcam to capture users hand gestures.
+System designed for the simple tic-tac-toe game intergrated with ML which uses the webcam to capture users hand gestures.
 Users are able to play the game on a virtual grid on screen and do their moves with the hand gesture, the system is able to recognize these gestures through the video camera and perform the corresponding instruction.

 ## Prerequisites
 The project uses the following libraries and tools